Quantum-Accelerators/quacc/docs/src/install/install.md

 quacc config
 ```

-Quacc can be installed with several "extras," as outlined in the `setup.py` file.
+Quacc can be installed with several "extras," as outlined in the `pyproject.toml` file.
 These are described below:

 - `quacc[fireworks]`: Installs dependencies to enable the use of FireWorks.
 - `quacc[optimizers]`: Installs additional ASE-based optimizers, such as Sella.